Dear Class of 2029,

 8:00 a.m.–12:30 p.m.: Move-In

 Welcome to Vassar!
 Pull up to your House to move into your room.
 Keys and IDs will be available at your House.
-Our House Teams have been eagerly awaiting your arrival and will help ensure you have a smooth move-in process.
+Our House Teams have eagerly awaited your arrival and will help ensure a smooth move-in process.
 After moving in, stay tuned for later activities.
 (Core Event)

 9:00 a.m.–2:00 p.m.: Resource Fair